Prince1314-patel/Multi-speaker-diarization/README.md

 ```

 Or create a script to automate the process.

+## Transcription Details
+This project now uses the local [OpenAI Whisper](https://github.com/openai/whisper) model for all transcription tasks.
+You can select the model size (e.g., 'base', 'small', 'medium', 'large') in your code.
+No internet connection or API key is required for transcription, but a compatible GPU is recommended for faster processing.

 ## Documentation Policy
 All documentation, including this README, will be updated automatically with any new feature, change, or modification to the application.